jyp/boon/README.md

      presumably without preserving emacs convention.

   4. The set of supported layouts is different.
 (Even though I'd expect ports to be easy.)
+As far as I can see, XFK has an automatic way to construct maps for a new keyboard layout.
+This may be a worthy idea, but unfortunately boon already uses changes it mapping depending on the layout.

 - Fingers https://github.com/fgeller/fingers.el

-  Fingers borrows a few ideas from Boon, including the division of work between left and right hand. fgeller gives a detailed account of the particular differences with Boon.
+  Fingers borrows a few ideas from Boon, including the division of work between left and right hand.
+The author (fgeller) gives a detailed account of the particular differences with Boon.
 My opinion is that Fingers is compatible with Boon concepts and could (and probably should) be implemented as a Boon layout-frontend.

 - Modalka https://github.com/mrkkrp/modalka